daronphang/programming-resources/golang/concurrency/channels.md

+## Communicating Sequential Processes (CSP)

+When it comes to concurrency, many programming languages adopt the Shared Memory/State Model.
+However, Go distinguishes itself by implementing CSP.
+In CSP, a program consists of parallel processes that do not share state; instead, they communicate and synchronize their actions using channels.

 ## Channels

 Channels are the connections between goroutines i.e. a communication mechanism that lets one goroutine send values to another goroutine.
-A channel has two principal operations, send and receive.
-Also supports a third operation, close, which sets a flag indicating that no more values will ever be sent on this channel; subsequent attempts to send will panic.
+A channel has two principal operations, **send** and **receive**.
+Also supports a third operation, **close**, which sets a flag indicating that no more values will ever be sent on this channel; subsequent attempts to send will panic.
 Receive operations on a close channel yield the values that have been sent until no more values are left.

 ### Send, Receive, Close